metacpan/metacpan-cpan-extracted/distros/A/App-ccdiff/README.md

 Large datasets may consume all available memory, causing the diff to fail.

-Not all that can be set from the configuration files can be overruled by comman-line options.
+Not all that can be set from the configuration files can be overruled by command-line options.

 ## LICENSE

 The Artistic License 2.0

-Copyright (c) 2018-2022 H.Merijn Brand
+Copyright (c) 2018-2023 H.Merijn Brand